Day 1: Guayaquil, Ecuador

 This morning, discover North Seymour Island, which was raised from the ocean floor by a seismic event, accounting for its low, flat profile.
 Swallow-tailed gulls sit perched on ledges in the cliffs only a few meters high that form the shoreline.
 A forest of palo santo trees stands just above the landing site, usually without leaves, wait for rain to bring them into bloom.
 You will spot sea lions, land iguanas and blue footed boobies.
 The trail turns inland where you discover active, dynamic colonies of both the magnificent and the great species of frigate birds.

 This afternoon, you travel to Las Bachas, a beautiful coralline beach located on the north shore of Santa Cruz Island.
 It is the perfect place to practice snorkeling, swimming or to simply enjoy the white soft sand.
 Several brackish lagoons, just a few steps away from the sea, are the feeding grounds of various wading birds, from stilts to flamingos.
-Galapagos Safari Camp (B,L,D)
+Finch Bay Hotel or Galapagos Safari Camp (B,L,D)

 Day 9: Santa Cruz Island – Fishing Adventure